 - Policy on Final exams: Final exam dates are determined by the De Anza College and cannot be changed.
 Please find the exam dates from your course calendar, and put all of the dates into your calendar. - Dropping the course: Dropping the course must be done through the Admissions and Records office.
-It's your responsibility to withdraw from the course by the deadline set by the Admissions and Records Office.
+It's the student's responsibility to withdraw from the course by the deadline set by the Admissions and Records Office.
 Dropping the course after the deadline will result in a (W-withdrawal) on your transcript.
-If you fail to withdraw by the deadline, you will receive a grade based on the work you have submitted.

 Policy on plagiarism There's a zero tolerance policy for cheating and academic misconduct.
 You should remember as a De Anza College student, you agreed to abide by the policies of the De Anza College Rules of Conduct.
 It is expected that you are familiar with the code of conduct and disciplinary actions that may result from academic misconduct.
-Work that has been found to be copied from any external resource including a friend will receive a "0" and you will be reported to the school administration.

 All submitted work should be your own, and should represent your own grasp of the material.
 Cheating will not be tolerated.